 If you’re doing digital graphic work, many of you might not be familiar with this tool because you don’t need to use it often and you can actually find out the sizes of objects without the actual measure tool.

-Before getting started, I’m going to show you where to find the Measure Tool in Illustrator.
+Before getting started, I’m going to show you where to find the Measure Tool in Adobe Illustrator.

 Table of Contents